 Introduction: This section should state the relevance and background to the study, its rationale and main objectives.
 Please note that only common abbreviations should be used in the main text, which should be explained at first use.

-Some poisoned patients are admitted to the Intensive Care Unit (ICU) because they may come to need mechanical ventilation or hemodynamic support.
-For example, the current recommendation for ingestions of more than 450 mg of bupropion is ICU observation for 24 hours.
-Recent analyses suggest that up to 98% of admissions for observation after bupropion ingestion, approximately 2,000 patients across the United States each year, are unnecessary1. (place for continued references to all those studies showing high # of admits but low # of deaths; not sure how many to use to make the case).
-Admitting patients to the ICU who do not require that level of care delays the care those poisoned patients need and reduces ICU capacity for other patients.
+A challenge during the initial evaluation of the poisoned patient is to prognosticate the severity of an ingestion from incomplete.
+Admitting poisoned patients to the intensive care unit (ICU) who do not require that level of care delays the care of those poisoned patients need and reduces ICU capacity for other patients.
+For example, admitting all ingestions of more than 450 mg of bupropion to the ICU for 24 hours to observe for ventricular dysrhythmias, leads to approximately 2,000 unnecessary ICU admissions across the United States each year1. (place for continued references to all those studies showing high # of admits but low # of deaths; not sure how many to use to make the case).

 A clinical decision support tool would help guide emergency physicians in selecting the level of care for poisoned patients and in standardizing recommendations from medical toxicologists.
+It is difficult to make one tool that accurately risk-stratifies the variety of physiological derangements that poisoned patients can have.
+[Poison Severity Score]

 Something here about need for better discrimination.